calmmage/botspot/examples/components_examples/queue_manager_demo/README.md

-# Queue Manager Demo
+# Queue Manager Demo with Chat Binder

-This example demonstrates the usage of the QueueManager component, which provides functionality for managing queues of items stored in MongoDB.
+This example demonstrates the integration of QueueManager and ChatBinder components, allowing users to:

+1. Bind chats to their user ID
+2. Automatically add messages to a queue when sent in a bound chat
+3. Retrieve random items from their queue
+4. Check admin status and list chat members

 ## Features

-- Store items in a queue with a uniform internal interface
+- Uses chat_binder component to associate chats with users
-- Support for priority queues
+- Automatically adds messages to user-specific queues
-- Mark items as done/not done
-- Get next item by priority and insertion order
-- Get random item from the queue
-- Easily create multiple queues for different purposes
+- Demonstrates the Queue Manager's basic functionality
+- Shows how to check if a bot is an admin in a chat
+- Shows how to retrieve chat member information

 ## How to Run